Raison d’être du Le Chai

 Literally translated raison d’être means “reason to be”, as in “justify yourself”, “what is your purpose”, or “why do you exist?”
 All of these are interesting questions and all of them deserved to be answered.
 Indeed, these very questions run through my head (and often out of my mouth) whenever I drink a wine from the “New World.”
 For those unfamiliar with the term, “New World” is the opposite of “Old World,” and encompasses (at least in the wine world) just about everything outside of Europe, including but not limited to California, Australia, Oregon, Washington State, and New Zealand.
 On the other hand, the Old World is comprised primarily of France, Germany, Italy and Spain.
 There are a few other countries of Europe that produce great wines, but these are the big four.
 These four have set the world standards for all things wine and, as it is my opinion that they also produce the finest wines in the world, they make up the core of the wines in which I deal.

 Le Chai deals exclusively in the wines of the Old World.
 The primary focus is France, with Italy running a close second.
 Germany and Spain are running in third and fourth.
-Austria, Hungary, and Portugal round out the rest.
+Austria, Croatia, Hungary, Portugal and Slovenia round out the rest.
 The entire inventory is stored in a “cellar” or as the folks in Bordeaux might say, a “chai” (pronounced ‘shay’).
 Unlike other stores that have racks of bottles dying under fluorescent lights, all wine at Le Chai is continuously temperature and humidity controlled at 55 degrees and 70% humidity.